Ten steps to connecting with cover

 9. Specialist policies may include cover for all those games and apps you’ve paid for - but you should have backed those up on the computer at home, right?

 10. You could always self-insure by putting aside a monthly amount or lump sum which you can use to buy a new phone should the worst happen.

-- Get the lowdown on every aspect of mobile phone insurance at Money Saving Expert here.
+- The lowdown on every aspect of mobile phone insurance is at Money Saving Expert.

-- Look into some family phone options here.
+- Look into some family phone cover options here.